 App: Click the moving icon of your bus number on the Explore page for capacity information.

 Physical distancing on bus

-As more people begin to travel again, we are introducing clear signage on bus to guide you in the best way to travel.
+We have introduced clear signage on bus to guide you in the best way to travel.
 This includes distancing lines in the aisles, blocked seats and encouraging forward facing travel.

 Bus seating arrangement

 We have blocked off seats behind the driver’s cab area and some other hot spot area and encourage customers to maintain, where possible a two-metre distance.
 We recommend forward sitting seats for individual travel, with same household groups being the only customers able to use tabled seating and where available face to face seating.
 If required we shall block other seating to maintain physical distancing.

 Think of others

 Please be aware of the impact of restrictions on the needs of fellow passengers who may have impairments, disabilities or mobility issues.